-The restoration effort at Grovetown Lagoon has primarily involved working on the eradication of weeds, and re-establishment of native vegetation.
+The restoration effort at Grovetown Lagoon has mostly focussed on the eradication of weeds, and re-establishment of native vegetation.

 Dead/dying willows are underplanted and used as shade and shelter for the young native plants.
 Gradually the margins of the lagoon are being transformed from predominantly willow forest to a mixture of native plants.
-One of the overall goals is to enable the establishment of a native plant ecosystem, thereby returning the lagoon towards it’s natural state.
-Native plantings will bring more birds to the area, which will be a bonus for the community when they visit.
+One overall goal is the re-establishment of a native plant ecosystem, thereby returning the lagoon towards it’s natural state.
+Native plantings will bring more birds to the area, which will be a bonus for visitors.

-The large swamp area adjacent to the northern lagoon outlet has the least modified wetland vegetation with a diverse mix of native sedges and herbs including the rare swamp nettle.
-This area has recently been purchased by Marlborough District Council and the inclusion of this area into the Grovetown Lagoon restoration project, and the continued restoration of this whole ecosystem will be a significant conservation gain for the district.
+The Springs Wetland, a large swampy area adjacent to the northern lagoon outlet has the least modified wetland vegetation with a diverse mix of native sedges and herbs including the rare swamp nettle.
+This area was purchased by Marlborough District Council and the inclusion of this area into the Grovetown Lagoon Restoration project, and the continued restoration of this whole ecosystem will be a significant conservation gain for the district.